-In the remaining sections we present a brief overview of speech decoding technology and, more specifically, the Juicer decoder which was developed as a response to these three driving forces.
+Thus far, we have identified key motivating factors for the development of new speech decoding software.
+In the remaining sections we present a brief overview of speech decoding technology and, more specifically, the Juicer decoder which was developed in response to these factors.